Hadokane/CI_PP1_Oversights/README.md

 - Responsive Navigation Bar
     - The highest priority.
 Featured on all pages.
     - To comply with best practices and a mobile-first approach to development, the navigation menu will display in full on medium or larger screens, and as a collapsed "hamburger menu" icon on smaller devices.
-    - The social media icons will only appear on the collapsed version of the menu to improve their visibility and the user's experience by removing the effort of having them scroll to the bottom of a longer (bootstrap columns filling more of a smaller screen) page to access them.
+    - The social media icons will only appear on the collapsed version of the menu to improve their visibility and the user's experience, by removing the effort of having them scroll to the bottom of a longer page to access them.
  - Responsive Footer
     - Featured on all pages.
     - Responsive nature is important for the user experience.
-Smaller screen sizes with move social media icons, therefore they are hidden at this size and moved to the nav bar, only being displayed here on larger screens.
+Smaller screen sizes will move social media icons, therefore they are hidden at this size and moved to the nav bar, only being displayed here on larger screens.
     - Include a button to take you back to the top of each page.
 Saves the user from having to scroll back up, thus improving their overall experience.
 - Index Page
     - The home page.
 The main hub of the website.
 The place the user will begin their journey.